andi1984/blog/content/post/btconf2017.md

 ## Special thanks

 A special thanks has to be made to Marc who is organizing this conference series for quite some time.
 I like his instinct for good talk compositions: neither too technical nor too generally spoken, always something in between and a good mix!
 But more than that I like the vibe and the atmosphere of the conference.
 It always feels like a family party and I really like that personal moment.
 Marc is not this kind of organizer doing everything in background and not showing up during the conf.
 He is always present, talking to everybody.
-Even when (nearly) everything is over he is sitting there until the workshops are over to gather the material.
+Even when (nearly) everything is over he is around.
 I really like this ambitious type of person Marc is.
 Please stay like that and go on organizing this conference.
 Was not the last time I was attending… for sure!

 And then there is [Tobi](https://vimeo.com/tobilessnow).
 This crazy guy acting as a DJ two days like being on dope!
-His work and his appearance are a unique feature of this conference and without him the conference will no longer be the same.
+His work and his appearance are a unique feature of this conference and without him the conference would not be the same.
 Keep on like this Tobi.
 You are great!

-And everybody still reading this blogpost: Please, please support Tobi and make him a rockstar as he truly deserves it!
+And everybody still reading this blogpost: Please, please support Tobi and make him a rockstar as he truly deserves it! 😜

 Over and out,

 Andi

-PS: Interested in the best #[btconf moments](https://twitter.com/i/moments/866013062725332992) on twitter?
+PS: I save the best #[btconf moments](https://twitter.com/i/moments/866013062725332992) on twitter.